Skip to main content

 Claim the Disability Tax Credit

-Up to $8,870/year available through CRA.
+Disability amount of $10,138/year (2025 CRA rate) available through the DTC.
 Apply using your child's diagnosis letter via Form T2201.
 Most autism diagnoses qualify.
 Retroactive claims up to 10 years are possible.

 Apply for SSAH